 3. Enhanced watchlists and Hotlists with Text notes: Having a watch list will help you identify opportunities.
 You can also use TradingView top 10 lists of hot stocks aka the hotlists.
 With the text note tool, you can write your ideas right on the chart.

 4. Alerts: Your next step, once you have identified the stocks you want to monitor, would be to set up alerts.
 The TradingView alerts feature can notify you using a dozen different conditions which you can apply to indicators and even drawing tools.
+Make sure to check out our stock trading tools page.

 5. Technical Analysis: TradingView comes with over 100 pre-built studies.
 You don't need to be a programmer to cover the most popular trading concepts and indicators.
 In fact, if you're inclined to write your own scripts, the Pine programming language will allow you to create and share your own custom studies and signals.